astronomer/docs/astro/kubernetespodoperator.md

 ## Known limitations

 - Cross-account service accounts are not supported on pods launched in the Astro cluster.
-- PersistentVolumes (PVs) are not supported are not supported on pods launched in the Astro cluster.
+- PersistentVolumes (PVs) are not supported on pods launched in the Astro cluster.

 ## Prerequisites